JosephSun/josephsun.github.io/_posts/2016-6-1-JuneGoals.md

 1. ~~Acclimate to current projects~~
 2. ~~Review Angular~~
-3. Study how to write business proposals- I failed to do this
+3. Study how to write business proposals: I failed to do this

 ___